In Exercises 1–4, use the following listed measured amounts of ch... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-ANOVA is a statistical method used to compare the means of three or more groups to determine if at least one group mean is significantly different from the others.
-It assesses the impact of one or more factors by comparing the variance within groups to the variance between groups.
-In this context, it helps to test the claim that different car sizes have the same mean amount of chest compression.
+One-way ANOVA is a statistical method used to compare the means of three or more independent groups to determine if at least one group mean is significantly different from the others.
+It assesses the impact of a single categorical independent variable on a continuous dependent variable, making it suitable for experiments with multiple groups, such as different car sizes in this case.

 Recommended video: